khushbu12333/Data-analysis/README.md

-# Sales-analysis
+# Data analysis projects
-this is sales analysis
+this is data